punyagit/eric-ribeiro/README.md

 ---

 ## Project Brief
-- Design, build, deploy and present an application built for a real world customer
+- Design, build, deploy and present an application built for a real world customers
 - Meet with the business owner or organisation manager to find out what challenges they face
 - Find a problem that can be solved with an application